 The Sub-Millisecond Reality: Why 6G and Edge AI are the backbone of 2026 Tech

 While many of us are still getting used to the speed of 5G, the world of telecommunications has already moved on.
-In late 2025 and 2026, the first large-scale trials of 6G technology—operating in the “sub-terahertz” frequency range—have begun to demonstrate what a truly connected world looks like.
+In late 2025 and early 2026, the first large-scale trials of 6G technology—operating in the “sub-terahertz” frequency range—have begun to demonstrate what a truly connected world looks like.

 The Sub-THz Spectrum: Beyond Terabits